rust-unofficial/patterns/patterns/ffi-export.md

 1. Avoid the API dictating internal unsafety on the Rust side as much as possible.
 1. Keep the potential for memory unsafety and Rust `undefined behaviour` as small as possible.

 Rust code must trust the memory safety of the foreign language beyond a certain point.
-However, every bit of `unsafe` code on the Rust side is an opportunity for bugs, or to exacerbate UB.
+However, every bit of `unsafe` code on the Rust side is an opportunity for bugs, or to exacerbate `undefined behaviour`.

 For example, if a pointer provenance is wrong, that may be a segfault due to invalid memory access.
 But if it is manipulated by unsafe code, it could become full-blown heap corruption.